Stamford Search

 What business problem is the hire expected to solve?

-How will success be evaluated and by whom?
+How will success be judged, and by whom?

 Market Execution